ludwig-ai/ludwig-docs/src/docs/user_guide.md

 As the length of the title is much shorter than the length of the body, the parameter `word_length_limit` should be set to 10 for the title and 2000 for the body, but both of them share the same parameter `most_common_words` with value 10000.

 The way to do this is adding a `preprocessing` key inside the title `input_feature` dictionary and one in the `body` input feature dictionary containing the desired parameter and value.
-The model definition will look like:
+The configuration will look like:

 ```yaml
 preprocessing: